daudix/daudix.one/content/snug-nook/index.md

 > <div><img class="no-hover" src="macboy.png" alt="Evil MacBoy's avatar." /><strong>Evil MacBoy</strong><small>Tomorrow at 24:59</small></div>
 >
 > Still not convinced, you can't buy me with a [Neofox](https://volpeon.ink/emojis/neofox/) on violet background.
+Heck, you didn't even pick the color, it's just a "Lavender" from [Name that Color](https://chir.ag/projects/name-that-color/#B57EDC)!

 I see... we also have:

 - ??? room
 - Starboard
 - Memeboard
-- Duckquill and this website
+- Most of my friends
 - No voice channels, that's right, shy folks
 - Color roles that every other server also has
+- Duckquill and this website's updates and devlog channels

 Plus we got "Locations" metaphor; `#general` and `#welcome`?
 Nope.
 We have `#living-room` and `#hallway`!